apastel/ytmusic-deleter/README.md

 to copy your request headers to your clipboard.
 Then paste them into the window in YTMusic Deleter.
 > It's recommended to use Firefox for copying the headers since Firefox conveniently has a "Copy Request Headers" button.

-### (Advanced) Command-line interface for non-Windows users
+### (Advanced) Command-line interface
-If you would prefer to use the command-line interface (or if you're running macOS), see [CLI README](ytmusic_deleter/README.md) for instructions on running the CLI version of YTMusic Deleter.
+If you would prefer to use the command-line interface, see [CLI README](ytmusic_deleter/README.md) for instructions on running the CLI version of YTMusic Deleter.
 This is completely separate from the GUI version.
 There is no reason to download both -- use one or the other.

 ## Troubleshooting
 [Video Tutorial](https://youtu.be/oV-yLi1AW1c) on using YTMusic Deleter in general (this shows an outdated sign-in method which was unfortunately deprecated).